Archaeology-ABM/nassa-hs/README.md

 ### Example (in `playground/`)

-We have a repository with three repos.
+We have a repository with three modules.

 module1:
 ```